hackclub/ai-safety-dance/intro.md

 ![RCM in front of a "crazy board" with red thread, thumbtacks, and papers with AI jargon.](media/intro/crazy.png)

-AI Safety / AI Risk used to be less mainstream, but now in 2024, the US & UK governments now have AI Safety-specific departments![^departments] This resulted from many of *the* top AI researchers raising alarm bells about it.
+AI Safety / AI Risk used to be less mainstream, but now in 2024, the US & UK governments now have AI Safety-specific departments[^departments], and the US, EU & China have reached agreements on AI Safety research.[^international-agreements] This resulted from many of *the* top AI researchers raising alarm bells about it.
 These folks include:

 [^departments]: The UK introduced the world's first state-backed AI Safety Institute [in Nov 2023](https://www.gov.uk/government/publications/ai-safety-institute-overview/introducing-the-ai-safety-institute).
 The US followed suit with an AI Safety Institute [in Feb 2024](https://www.commerce.gov/news/press-releases/2024/02/biden-harris-administration-announces-first-ever-consortium-dedicated).
 I just noticed *both* articles claim to be the "first".
-Okay.
+Okay then.

+[^international-agreements]: The [2023 Bletchley Declaration](https://www.computerworld.com/article/1638908/china-us-and-eu-agree-to-work-together-on-ai-safety.html), the [2024 AI Seoul Summit](https://www.gov.uk/government/news/global-leaders-agree-to-launch-first-international-network-of-ai-safety-institutes-to-boost-understanding-of-ai). **Update Nov 2025:** a sour note, the [2025 AI Action Summit](https://en.wikipedia.org/wiki/AI_Action_Summit) went much less well, because the US & UK refused to sign due to the agreement having a clause about "inclusive AI".

 * Geoffrey Hinton[^hinton] and Yoshua Bengio[^bengio], co-winners of the 2018 Turing Prize (the "Nobel Prize of Computing") for their work on deep neural networks, the thing that *all* the new famous AIs use.[^all-famous-ai]
 * Stuart Russell and Peter Norvig, the authors of *the* most-used textbook on Artificial Intelligence.[^russell-norvig]